Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 5. Make Mobile Usability a Priority

-This matters especially for local searches because people often search while moving.
+Mobile usability matters because many local searches happen while people are moving.
 They want to tap once, call once, get an answer, and move on.
 That means your phone number, call-to-action buttons, forms, and navigation all need to work quickly and clearly.

 Action Step: On mobile, make your phone number tappable, reduce clutter above the fold, and make your main action button impossible to miss.